Here in Spain, the fish and seafood is the best in Europe. But how do you know what you’re ordering when the menu is in Spanish?

 - Pescaditos fritos: assortment of small fried fish

 - Pez Espada*: swordfish.
-Often served as a swordfish steak.
 We avoid ordering this fish as the World Wildlife Fund says stocks are declining because of overfishing.
+Served well, it’s delicious, but it’s often overcooked and dry.

 - Pez de San Pedro or Pez de Gallo*: John Dory.
 According to legend, the name Pez de San Pedro (St Peter’s Fish) came after St Peter picked one up from the Sea of Galilee, but then returned it to the water.
 The black mark on the fish’s side is his thumbprint.
 The alternative name, Pez de Gallo (rooster fish), comes from the spines which look a little like a cockerel’s comb.